Millner

 Analysis of health metrics shows strong performance throughout Millner.
 Prevalence of common health conditions is very low across all age groups.

-The rate of private health cover is approximately 52% of the total population (~1,380 people), slightly higher than the average SA2 area but lower than Greater Darwin's 56.7%.
-The most common medical conditions are arthritis and mental health issues, affecting 6.5 and 5.7% of residents respectively.
-A majority, 76.9%, report being completely clear of medical ailments, similar to Greater Darwin's 77.0%.
-Millner has an elderly population of 11.8% (311 people aged 65 and over).
-Health outcomes among seniors are strong and largely align with the general population's health profile.
+The rate of private health cover is approximately 52% of the total population (~1,380 people), leading that of the average SA2 area but slightly lower than Greater Darwin's 56.7%.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 6.5% and 5.7% of residents respectively.
+A majority, 76.9%, declare themselves completely clear of medical ailments, similar to the 77.0% across Greater Darwin.
+Millner has 11.8% of residents aged 65 and over (311 people).
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health